Gigaspaces/xap-docs/site/content/xap120tut/xap-java-in-5-minutes.markdown

 If you're using the web console mentioned above to see what's going on, you'll see the data grid has been deployed.

 {{%info%}}
-Note that the Lite edition is limited to a single partition - if you're using it type `total_members=1,1` instead.
+Note that the Open Source edition is limited to a single partition - if you're using it, type `total_members=1,1` instead.
 {{%/info%}}

 # Interacting with the Data Grid

-### Connecting to the Grid
+## Connecting to the Grid

 Since the Data grid is not located in our client process, we need some sort of address to find it.
 Data grids are searched using a `SpaceProxyConfigurer("spaceName")`.
 This roughly translates to: find a remote Space called `spaceName`.